All digital marketers know…

-If you’re not yet aware, Facebook has recently begun to allow you to target your Instagram followers with ads, straight from the mega-platform itself.
+Facebook has recently begun to allow you to target your Instagram followers with ads, and this is big.
 Long a point of contention, Instagram’s 2 million monthly advertisers have never been able to directly target their Instagram followers.

 Until now, that is.